manjunath-nm89/roman-converter/README.md

 # RomanConverter

-Roman Converter converts a roman numeral to an english / modern number
+Roman Converter converts a roman numeral to an english / modern number.

+The gem checks for the validity of the roman numeral string, before converting.

 ## Installation